MarcoDorantes/XlsxCommand/README.md

      6864 Process3
 ```

-### 12. Read cell values of a data row as numeric from an Excel XLSX Worksheet.
+### 12. Read cell values of a data row as numeric from an Excel Worksheet tab.
-This example ignores the header row and reads the last three data rows of the Excel XLSX Worksheet created in example #5, or in example #6, and adds one instance of a PowerShell class (which is a .NET reference type) to the PowerShell Pipeline per data row.
+This example ignores the header row and reads the last three data rows of the first Worksheet in the Excel Workbook (XLSX) created in example #5, or in example #6, and adds one instance of a PowerShell class (which is a .NET reference type) to the PowerShell Pipeline per data row.
 The values of the properties are parsed from the corresponding values of each cell in the row by position into the corresponding property type.
 For this case of floating-point numeric (`double`, *whose default value is zero*) representations, the parsing process (see [Illyum/l2t](https://github.com/Illyum/l2t)) of the property values requires a custom .NET CLR attribute as shown:
 ```
 $ProcessViewSource = @'
 public class ProcessView